deeit/kartoza/README.md

 Todo
- Change this annoying editor to vim.
+ change this annoying editor to vim.